-Students graduate with one of two degrees depending on the academic discipline studied: the Bachelor of Arts (BA) for a major in the humanities, social sciences, communications, and business, or the Bachelor of Science (BS) for a major in International Finance or Computer Science.
-BA and BS Degrees are awarded to candidates who meet the following criteria:
+Students graduate with one of two degrees depending on the academic discipline studied: the Bachelor of Arts (BA) for a major in the humanities, social sciences, communications, and business, or the Bachelor of Science (BSc) for a major in Computer Science, International Finance, Mathematics and Computer Science or Quantitative Environmental Science.
+BA and BSs degrees are awarded to candidates who meet the following criteria:

-- Completion of a minimum of 128 credits, distributed among general education requirements, major requirements, and electives. - At least 64 credits, including the last 16, earned in residence at AUP. - Completion of at least half the upper-level courses required for the degree at The American University of Paris - A minimum GPA of 2.00 with no grade below "C-" in courses specified as requirements for the major and/or for the minor. - Clearance of all financial obligations to the University. - A degree application filed with the Registrar's Office. - Any additional restrictions imposed by specific departments.
+- Completion of a minimum of 128 credits, distributed among core curriculum requirements, major requirements, and electives. - At least 64 credits, including the last 16, earned in residence at AUP. - Completion of at least half the upper-level courses required for the degree at The American University of Paris. - A minimum GPA of 2.00 with no grade below "C-" in courses specified as requirements for the major and/or for the minor. - Clearance of all financial obligations to the University. - A degree application filed with the Registrar's Office - Any additional restrictions imposed by specific departments.

-Students are awarded the BA or BS degree based on requirements in effect at the time of matriculation.
+Students are awarded the BA or BSc degree based on requirements in effect at the time of matriculation.
 However, the student may choose to follow any new requirements implemented during his/her time at AUP.

-The University confers BA, BS and MA Degrees in January, May, and July.
+The University confers BA, BSc and MA Degrees in January, May, and July.
 A graduation ceremony is held in May for students (both graduate and undergraduate) who have completed all the necessary graduation requirements.